All Episodes

 People who say it's impossible, I think, are the same people who underestimate him for running for the nomination.

-You've got two unpopular candidates here, one an experienced politician, in a normal year, that'd be an advantage.
+You've got two unpopular candidates here, one an experienced politician.

 We're not in a normal year.

-Donald Trump will run against Hillary Clinton the way he did against Jeb Bush, and say business as usual won't work.
+Donald Trump will run against Hillary Clinton the way he did against Jeb Bush and say, business as usual won't work.

-Hillary Clinton will say this guy is not acceptable to be president.
+Hillary Clinton will say, this guy is not acceptable to be president.

-He goes, he's he basic message is the Democrats is that don't underestimate Trump, which takes us to Nate Silver of the 538 website.
+Which takes us to Nate Silver of the 538 website.

-Nate Silver used to be the New York Times, and believe it or not, Nate Silver during the 2012 campaign, Romney and and and Obama, Nate Silver, because there was a lot of polling data that showed Romney was gonna win, and five or six points, and there was panic all over the fruited plain in leftist uh enclaves, but Nate Silver never bought it, and he was their link to sanity.
+And believe it or not, Nate Silver, during the 2012 campaign, Romney and Obama, Nate Silver, because there was a lot of polling data that showed Romney was going to win by five or six points.

 800-282-2882, if you want to be on the program, we'll be getting your phone calls in a moment.

-I I meant to do this in the opening moments of today's excursion into broadcast excellence.
+I meant to do this in the opening moments of today's excursion into broadcast excellence.

-Uh it just slipped my mind.
+It just slipped my mind.

 And for that, for all of you Kasich voters and supporters, I apologize.